Making Brain Injury Nothing More Than a Bad Memory

 Our mission is to help children with severe developmental delays due to post-birth traumatic and anoxic brain injuries.
 Our goal is to help every family that is brave enough to reach out but unfortunately we are limited by the amount of funding our charity receives each year.
 Children that have not been selected are invited to reapply again every new calendar year until selected.
 Once a child is chosen and receives help from Holton's Heroes, that family must wait three (3) years before reapplying.
 We reserve the right to deny anyone and additional assistance is not guaranteed.

 Every injury, every child, and every family is different.
 So with that premise at the forefront, we go to great lengths to prepare a specific plan of action to help out each child and their family.
 This is why we request to speak with not only the parents but doctors, therapists and other professionals that deal with the child's day-to-day development.

 But to be more specific, we love to gift therapy tools, wheelchairs, ramps, lifts and other tangible items that make life easier and recovery possible at home.
-This includes but is not limited to special travel equipment, enrichment activities, special furniture, in-home equipment, and other devices often denied by insurance or government programs.
-Ultimately, we need to consider each child’s in-home therapy needs to eventually supply the chosen family with mutually agreed upon assistance.
+This includes special travel equipment, enrichment activities, special furniture, in-home equipment, and other devices often denied by insurance or government programs.
+Ultimately, we need to consider each child’s therapy needs to supply the chosen family with mutually agreed upon assistance.

 We accept online donations big and small all year long in addition to applying for public and private grants.
 We also host numerous events to bring public awareness to pediatric TBI while raising funds for our foundation.

 It takes hundreds of volunteers, donors and sponsors to make Holton's Heroes' vision of helping every child affected by TBI a reality.
 Thank you to everyone who's helped make this charity a success through your generous donations.